richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Delivery Reliability {#reliability}
 ====================
 Delivery reliability requirements may vary from implementation to implementation.
+SET Transmitters MAY attempt to re-transmit a SET if they have not received a response indicating successful delivery of that SET, and SHOULD wait some amount of time before attempting re-transmission.
+The specific length of this waiting period may depend on the types of events being transmitted, and/or the SET Transmitter's or SET Receiver's requirements.
+As such, it is out-of-scope for this specification.
+SET Transmitters MAY apply an algorithm such as exponential backoff to determine how long to wait in between prior to re-transmission of a given SET.

+SET Transmitters MUST NOT re-transmit a SET once the SET Receipt Endpoint sends a response indicating successful delivery of the SET.

-This specification provides the response from the SET Receipt Endpoint in such a way as to provide the SET Transmitter with the information necessary to determine what further action is required, if any, in order to meet their requirements.
-SET Transmitters with high reliability requirements may be tempted to always retry failed transmissions, however it should be noted that for many types of SET delivery errors, a retry is extremely unlikely to be successful.
+SET Transmitters with high reliability requirements may be tempted to always retry failed transmissions, however it should be noted that for many types of SET delivery errors a retry is extremely unlikely to be successful.
 For example, `json`, `jwtParse`, and `setParse` all indicate structural errors in the content of the SET that are likely to remain when re-transmitting the same SET.
 Others such as `jws` or `jwe` may be transient, for example if cryptographic material has not been properly distributed to the SET Receipt Endpoint.

 Implementers SHOULD evaluate their reliability requirements and the impact of various retry mechanisms on the performance of their systems to determine the correct strategy for various error conditions.

+The SET Transmitter MAY provide an out-of-band mechanism by which a SET Receiver may be notified of delivery failures, and MAY retain SETs that it failed to deliver and make them available to the SET Receiver via other means.

+The SET Receiver SHOULD ensure that the SET is persisted in a way that is sufficient to meet the SET Receiver's own reliability requirements, and MUST NOT [^retry_dep]{:richanna} expect or depend on a SET Transmitter to re-transmit or otherwise make available to the SET Receiver a SET once the SET Receiver acknowledges that it was received successfully.

+[^retry_dep]: Does this MUST NOT make sense, given retention of SETs that failed delivery is permitted, per above?

 Security Considerations {#security}